 I started to write these notes during my sabbatical winter term 2018/2019 but still did not finish them due to lack of time.
 The notes are thus still incomplete and probably contain numerous errors.
 I do not yet know what is the best way to publish them.
 All readers are kindly invited to report any errors (from typographic to fatal), e.g., by electronic mail to:

 Suggestions and remarks are also highly welcome.
 I will try to correct and expand these notes in the future.
-This version is still far from being suitable for publication and I will not yet submit it to a journal.
+This version is still far from being suitable for publication, probably parts of it will be caught up in ongoing projects, also with other collaborators.
+This third version of the notes does no longer contain much of the material about real zero amalgamation which has now become part of the preprint \cite{ss} with David Sawall.
+That is why the preprint got shorter compared to its second version [\url{https://arxiv.org/abs/1907.13611v2}] that contains still a version of the ``real zero amalgamation conjecture'' which has been disproved in the meanwhile \cite{ss}.

 The structure of the notes or even the title will change in the future.
 If you want to reference some content in the future, please check for newer or even published versions of the text.
 I nevertheless decided to make the notes available on the \texttt{arXiv} preprint server since I plan to give some talks about the material.

 This article lacks a proper introduction.
 We consider rigidly convex sets in the affine setting and hyperbolicity cones in the homogeneous setting \cite{vin2}.
 While we will formally introduce these notions, the reader who is not yet familiar with them should first have a look at some survey articles \cite{wag,pem,fis}.
 We will assume that the reader knows about the definition and the most basic properties of spectrahedra \cite{lau}.